A Brexit House Price Crash?

 One thing is for sure: people will always need a roof over their head.
 If you need to sell, you will!

-Even if things slow down, nothing will really change in terms of how properties are bought and sold in 2019.
+Even if things slow down, nothing will really change in terms of how properties are bought and sold.

 Below we’ve highlighted the three main channels, namely: an estate agency sale, using an auction house and selling directly to a quick buying company like Property Solvers…